-Steven S holds a Master of Music in Piano Performance from San Diego State University, where he has also worked as a Lecturer in Piano and Resident Artist in Collaborative Piano.
-In 2014, he relocated to Washington, DC, where he is a Teaching Artist at Capitol Hill Arts Workshop, and a freelance collaborative pianist, chamber artist, and music educator with a new piano studio in his DC home.
-Mr. Schwarz specializes in teaching motivated adolescent and adult piano students at every level, from complete beginners to advanced players.
+Steven holds a Master of Music degree in Piano Performance from San Diego State University, where he has also worked as a Lecturer in Piano and Resident Artist in Collaborative Piano.
+He now lives in Washington, DC, where he is a Teaching Artist at Capitol Hill Arts Workshop, and a freelance pianist, piano teacher, and composer who regularly takes the stage at Friday Morning Music Club, Rock Creek Chamber Players, and Ensemble Deburau recitals.
+Steven specializes in teaching motivated adult piano students at every level, from complete beginners to advanced players.

 Phi Kappa Phi's mission is "To recognize and promote academic excellence in all fields of higher education and to engage the community of scholars in service to others."